-I have learned with time that others are better executors than me, and I am happy to let go of fun and rewarding tasks if I believe I can be more helpful somewhere else.
-I have also had the chance to learn how different businesses work, I have learned to always be open to try new things, to test and change what doesn't work, and ways to incorporate all kinds of profiles, technology and resources into the design process.
+I also had the chance to learn how different businesses work, I learned to always be open to try new things, to test and change what didn't work, and ways to incorporate all kinds of profiles, technology and resources into the design process.

 When I took the Director role back in 2011, and specially when I came back to the job a year later (I left the job to start my own company, but that is a different story), the challenge was clear: to improve the design that was coming out of Designit Madrid.

 During those six years we became a really attractive destination for designers all around the world, we stopped losing projects for a lack of good design portfolio, and the internal pride on our own work skyrocketed.